 Eihab Abdel-Rahman is associate professor of systems design engineering at the University of Waterloo.
 He specializes in the study of system dynamics and control with a particular interest in nonlinear systems.
+His current application areas are micro and nano electromechanical systems and energy harvesting systems.

 Peter Carrington is professor of sociology and legal studies at the University of Waterloo.
 His current research project, the Canadian Criminal Careers and Criminal Networks Study, combines his long-standing interests in social network analysis and in the development of crime and delinquency.